Runaway (1995 film)

 Runaway is a 1995 South Korean action thriller film.

 Plot

-Lee Dong-ho, a computer games producer, and Choi Miran, a freelance illustrator meet by chance and spend a short but passionate night together.
-But just when they are about to go back to their ordinary lives, they witness a shocking murder.
-This is followed by mysterious happenings that destroy everything that they cherish in their lives.
-A police officer turns out to be a kidnapper and hired killers break into their homes.
-In front of their eyes, they lose their loved ones.
+Lee Dong-ho, a computer game producer, and Choi Miran, a freelance illustrator, meet by chance and spend a short but passionate night together.
+As they are about to go back to their lives, they witness a gang murder.
+The couple then become the perpetrators' next targets.
+A police officer working on the murder turns out to be a kidnapper.
+Hired killers break into their homes and kill their loved ones in front of their eyes.
 Nobody is of much help to them.
 At home, in the police station, in the hospital, at work, wherever they go, criminals seem to follow them.
 Finally, they must face the real criminals.